Father Edmund A. Walsh, S.J.

 Born in 1885 in South Boston, Mass., Edmund A. Walsh began his Jesuit novitiate and studied philosophy in Maryland before teaching at the preparatory school run by Georgetown University and studying in Ireland, England and Austria-Hungary.
 Walsh was ordained in 1916 and became dean of Georgetown College a year later, but his deanship was soon interrupted.
 The War Department (now the Department of Defense) requested his participation on a board comprised of five educators who designed the academic program for the Student Army Training Corp.
 The Training Corp educated new military personnel to prepare for America’s entry into the First World War.

 This experience drew his attention to the lacking American education in diplomacy, which helped shape Fr.
 Walsh’s conception of the SFS.
 He realized Georgetown University, with its DC location and values of service, would be the ideal home for the United States’ first school in international affairs.

 The Founding of the SFS

 With the help of Father John B. Creeden, S.J., then president of Georgetown University, and the authorization of the Board of Regents of Georgetown University, Fr.
 Walsh spearheaded the creation of the School of Foreign Service.
 The SFS was then formally inaugurated during ceremonies on November 25, 1919.

 The school’s use of the name “Foreign Service” preceded the formal establishment of the modern United States State Department Foreign Service six years later in 1924.
 Fr.
-Walsh’s vision was a school that would prepare students for all major forms of foreign representation — official and unofficial, governmental and private sector, whether commercial, financial, consular or diplomatic.
+Walsh’s vision was a school that would prepare students for all major forms of foreign representation —whether commercial, financial, consular or diplomatic.

 Two years after his death in 1956, Georgetown opened the Walsh Building on East Campus—the first permanent home of what was then renamed the Edmund A. Walsh School of Foreign Service.